 2006-2009 Action Plan

-The 2006-2009 Action Plan was prepared by means of a bottom-up process in which the CSIC centres and institutes formulated their own strategic plans based on a self-critical analysis of their current situation and a definition of the objectives they aimed to meet.
+The 2006-2009 Action Plan was prepared following a bottom-up process in which the CSIC centres and institutes formulated their own strategic plans based on a critical self-analysis of their current situation and a definition of the objectives they aimed to meet.

 These strategic plans were reviewed by panels of international experts appointed by the EMBO (European Molecular Biology Organization) and ESF (European Science Foundation).
 Following their review the panels highlighted the points that needed revising.

-Finally, CSIC's scientific/technical areas approved the centres and institutes' revised strategic plans and assigned the human and economic resources to each centre/institute for each of the years of the period, in accordance with its Strategic Plan.
+Finally, the CSIC scientific/technical areas approved the revised strategic plans for the centres and institutes, and assigned the human and economic resources to each centre/institute for each of the years of the period, in accordance with its Strategic Plan.

 The Horizontal Units and Scientific/Technical Areas also drew up their own strategic plans along similar lines.

-The CSIC's overall Strategic Plan examined the current state of the CSIC as an institution and defined strategies aiming to enable it to achieve its desired objectives.
+The overall Strategic Plan of the CSIC examined its current situation as an institution and defined strategies to help it to achieve the goals set.

-One general feature of the CSIC's 2006-2009 Action Plan is that it sets out to achieve specific objectives measured by means of a series of quantitative indicators that will make it easy to monitor the progress of the centres and units' Strategic Plans and the overall strategic plan for the organisation as a whole.
+One general feature of the 2006-2009 CSIC Action Plan is that it sets out to achieve specific objectives measured by means of a series of key performance indicators.
+This quantitative assessment will make it easy to monitor the progress of the Strategic Plans for centres and units and the overall Action Plan for the organisation as a whole.

 The Spanish National Research Council (CSIC) Position Paper on the 7th Research Framework Programme (2007-2013)

-Paper describing the CSIC's position vis-à-vis the European Union's 7th Framework Programme and the construction of the European Research Area (ERA).
+Paper describing the CSIC position vis-à-vis the European Union's 7th Framework Programme and the construction of the European Research Area (ERA).

 7th Framework Programme